 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: [help] c.
-Describe any structures on the site. [help] d.
+If so, how: [help]

+c.
+Describe any structures on the site. [help]

+d.
 Will any structures be demolished?
-If so, what? [help] e.
-What is the current zoning classification of the site? [help] f.
-What is the current comprehensive plan designation of the site? [help] g.
-If applicable, what is the current shoreline master program designation of the site? [help] h.
+If so, what? [help] No e.
+What is the current zoning classification of the site? [help] General Commercial, Forest and Range, LAMIRDs f.
+What is the current comprehensive plan designation of the site? [help] LAMIRD- Limited Area of More Intensive Rural Development g.
+If applicable, what is the current shoreline master program designation of the site? [help] Not applicable h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] i.
-Approximately how many people would reside or work in the completed project? [help] j.
-Approximately how many people would the completed project displace? [help] k.
-Proposed measures to avoid or reduce displacement impacts, if any: [help] L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help]

-m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help] 9.
+If so, specify. [help] No i.
+Approximately how many people would reside or work in the completed project? [help] None NOTE j.
+Approximately how many people would the completed project displace? [help] None k.
+Proposed measures to avoid or reduce displacement impacts, if any: [help] No displacement impacts L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] The proposed project will not change the land use and plans for the area.
+This project only involves the development of an access road to the site. m Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help] None 9.
 Housing [help] a.
 Approximately how many units would be provided, if any?
-Indicate whether high, mid- dle, or low-income housing. [help] b.
+Indicate whether high, mid- dle, or low-income housing, [help]

+No housing units as part of the project

 Approximately how many units, if any, would be eliminated?
+Indicate whether high, middle, or low-income housing. [help]

+No housing units will be eliminated as part of this project.

-Indicate whether high, middle, or low-income housing. [help] c.
-Proposed measures to reduce or control housing impacts, if any: [help] 10.
-Aesthetics [help] a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] b.
-What views in the immediate vicinity would be altered or obstructed? [help] c.
-Proposed measures to reduce or control aesthetic impacts, if any: [help] 11.
-Light and Glare [help] a.
+c.
+Proposed measures to reduce or control housing impacts, if any: $\underline{[help]}$ a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help]

+10. Aesthetics [help]

+No proposed structures

+- b.
+What views in the immediate vicinity would be altered or obstructed? [help] None - Proposed measures to reduce or control aesthetic impacts, if any: [help] Vegetated buffers will be utilized on the site.

+11. Light and Glare [help]

+a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? [help] b.
-Could light or glare from the finished project be a safety hazard or interfere with views? [help] c.
-What existing off-site sources of light or glare may affect your proposal? [help] d.
-Proposed measures to reduce or control light and glare impacts, if any: [help] 12.
-Recreation [help] a.
-What designated and informal recreational opportunities are in the immediate vicinity? [help]
+What time of day would it mainly occur? [help]

+The proposal will not produce any light or glare.

 - b.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help] No, not applicable. - c.
+What existing off-site sources of light or glare may affect your proposal? [help] None - d.
+Proposed measures to reduce or control light and glare impacts, if any: [help] No light or glare impacts.

+12. Recreation [help]

+- a.
+What designated and informal recreational opportunities are in the immediate vicinity? [help] The site borders DNR land and the Silver Ridge Ranch, both of which have multiple recreational uses, such as hiking, camping, horse riding, snowmobiling, etc. - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. [help] - c.
+If so, describe. [help]

+There is no existing permitted recreation use associated with the property.

+c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help]